 (C) Foreign Exchange Earnings and Outgo:

-The Company did not accept any Fixed Deposits from the public and no fixed depositswere outstanding or unclaimed as on March 31 2015.
+The Company did not accept any Fixed Deposits from the public during the year and nofixed deposits were outstanding or unclaimed as on March 31 2021.

 LISTING OF SHARES